 Joy studied Media and Computer Science at Queen Mary, University of London during the Spring 2014 semester.
 Queen Mary is one the largest colleges of the University of London, which has an international reputation for academic excellence and a wide range of undergraduate programs.

 Queen Mary is the only campus-based College of the University of London in central London and offers a friendly and welcoming study environment.
-The College is located in the vibrant East End, two miles east of the Tower of London, close to the new Docklands financial centre and just 15 minutes from the center of London.
+The College is located in the vibrant East End, two miles east of the Tower of London, close to the new Docklands financial center and just 15 minutes from the center of London.

 Class of 2015